 Unlike some towns, Oceanside isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Oceanside are a mix of both white- and blue-collar jobs.
 Overall, Oceanside is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Oceanside who work in sales jobs (27.03%), food service (17.57%), and management occupations (17.57%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.03% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Oceanside telecommute to their jobs.
+Overall, about 27.03% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Oceanside is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.